 MEDIATION

 A. Informal Mediation.
-WSPP members with a dispute or a potential dispute involving transactions under the WSPP Agreement may request informal mediation by contacting the WSPP’s General Counsel and by providing a brief explanation in writing of the dispute and the remedy being sought.
+WSPP members with a dispute or a potential dispute involving transactions under the WSPP Agreement may request non-binding, informal mediation by contacting the WSPP’s General Counsel and by providing a brief explanation in writing of the dispute and the remedy being sought.
+All parties to the dispute must request this Informal Mediation for it to become effective.
 After this contact, a telephonic conference call will be arranged among the affected WSPP members and the WSPP’s General Counsel, the Chairman of the Operating Committee, and/or some other independent and knowledgeable person requested by the Chairman of the Operating Committee to participate.
 The purpose of the conference call will be to discuss the issues and to have an independent person or persons state their views.
 Best efforts will be made to set up this conference call within five Business Days after the WSPP’s General Counsel is contacted subject to accommodating the schedules of all involved.
-If the Parties agree, this Informal Mediation shall be considered as satisfying the Mediation requirements of Section 34.1 of the WSPP Agreement.
+This Informal Mediation shall be considered as satisfying the Mediation requirements of Section 34.1 of the WSPP Agreement.

 B. Initiating Formal Mediation.
-A WSPP member which believes that it possesses a claim against another WSPP member relating to a WSPP transaction, which is unable to resolve the dispute through agreement with the other member to the transaction, and which desires to pursue that claim shall initiate mediation pursuant to Section 34.1 of the WSPP Agreement.
-The member initiating mediation shall do so by Serving written notice to the Chairman of the WSPP Operating Committee, the WSPP’s General Counsel, and the other members against which the claim is directed.
+A WSPP member which believes that it possesses a claim against another WSPP member relating to a WSPP transaction, which is unable to resolve the dispute through agreement with the other member to the transaction, and which desires to pursue that claim shall initiate non-binding formal mediation pursuant to Section 34.1 of the WSPP Agreement.
+The member initiating such mediation shall do so by Serving written notice to the Chairman of the WSPP Operating Committee, the WSPP’s General Counsel, and the other members against which the claim is directed.
 Such notice shall state the nature of the dispute, the remedy sought, and support the claim.

 C. Response to Document Initiating Formal Mediation.
 Within eight days, the member or members against which the claim is directed may provide a response to the notice which shall be Served on the member which initiated the Mediation, the Chairman of the WSPP’s Operating Committee, and the WSPP’s General Counsel.